antevis/CarND_T2_P5_MPC/README.md

 (in fact, orders of magnitude greater) importance on the vehicle's behavior than the `cte`.
 Indeed, `cte` itself might not be much of a problem unless it's still within the lane bounds and the vehicle's orientation (`psi`) is close to the expected - it would just mean that the vehicle moves parallel to the expected trajectory with a slight lateral shift.
-While large `epsi` mean that the vehicle isn't really parallel to the expected trajectory, which is obviously a great concern, especially at higher velocities.
+While large `epsi` signifies that the vehicle isn't really parallel to the expected trajectory, which is obviously a great concern, especially at higher velocities.